 The bright and fresh citrus flavor of Key Lime Pie shines through in these fun Key Lime Pie Shortbread Cookies.
-Although they do require chilling, these are an easy to make slice and bake cookie that’s topped with a sweet and tart lime glaze.
+An easy to make slice and bake cookie that’s topped with a sweet and tart lime glaze.

 I know the internet hates food blogger stories, but here’s the story about this key lime pie cookie recipe.
 You may know, I live in a tiny town in rural Missouri.
 By some chance of fate, I found beautiful key limes at the grocery store.
 This is a rare occurrence that inspired me to make a recipe for these cookies with the flavors and components of key lime pie!